Chris Robinson Brotherhood Hypnotizes Cleveland Crowd

 The other side of their coin is another story.
 They get into this “funky” (pronounced “Caucasian”) jam band vibe that really falls flat.
 In fact, it makes some of us (no names please) want to lash out and cause random violence on the twirling dancers.
 God bless ’em…they are truly digging it, so what do we know?!
 This kind of music has been known to make skin actually crawl.
 Their set seems to be split half-and-half between the country and the funky, so it’s up for grabs who wins out in the end, but the crowd sure loved it all.

 A splendid cover of Bob Dylan’s ‘Just Like Tom Thumb’s Blues’ was possibly the highlight of the show, and another cover, Three Dog Night’s ‘Never Been To Spain,’ was a nice surprise as well.
 Three Dog Night…well alright!
 A couple of songs from ‘New Earth Mud,’ ‘Silver Car’ and ‘Sunday Sound,’ finished off their set, while an encore of Jerry Garcia’s ‘Sugaree’ left ’em wanting more.

 Bands like Chris Robinson Brotherhood create ultra-loyal followings who just eat up the whole vibe and sound of the band, and whether it’s your cup of laced tea or not is another matter.
 What these guys do, they do very well.
-As we left the venue, the cool fresh air helped disintegrate the aroma of ye old head shoppe, and by the time we were in the car, luckily equipped with a tape of ‘Never Mind The Bollocks,’ all was becoming clear once again.
+As we left the venue, the cool fresh air helped disintegrate the aroma of ye old head shoppe, and by the time we were in the car, all was becoming clear once again.
 Peace on you, hippies!